Guide for Authors

 • Exergy analysis of biofuel production/application pathways

-• Compliance with the international standards (such as PAS 2050:2011 and ISO 14040:2006)
+• Compliance with international standards (such as PAS 2050:2011 and ISO 14040:2006)

-• Technoeconomic analysis of biofuel & bioproduct production/application
+• Techno-economic analysis of biofuel & bioproduct production/application

 • Impacts of biofuel & bioproduct production/consumption on climate change

-• Futuristic pathways for biofuels & bioproduct production
+• Futuristic Pathways for biofuels & bioproduct production

-• Biofuel & bioproduct applications in the developing world for indigenous development
+• Biofuel & bioproduct applications in the developing world for Indigenous development

 Submission of papers: